Partner With Healthcare Language Services Providers

-Today, more than 20% of the US-population speaks a language other than English (LOTE) at home, over 60% of whom are native Spanish speakers.
-In fact, by 2050, the US Census office predicts that the United States will be home to roughly 138 million Spanish speakers, which would make America the largest Spanish-speaking country in the world.
+Today, more than 20% of the US population speaks a language other than English (LOTE) at home, over 60% of whom are native Spanish speakers.
+In fact, by 2050, the US Census office predicts that the United States will be home to roughly 138 million Spanish speakers, making America the world’s largest Spanish-speaking country.
 How cool is that?

-Although the vast majority of residents with limited English proficiency (LEP) lives in southern and coastal regions of the United States, the US-LOTE population spans the entire country.
+Although the vast majority of residents with limited English proficiency (LEP) live in southern and coastal regions of the United States, the US-LOTE population spans the entire country.

 So, how has the federal government responded to a growing linguistically-diverse population?